Home page logo

 Runs a script scan using the comma-separated list of filenames, script categories, and directories.
 Each element in the list may also be a Boolean expression describing a more complex set of scripts.
 Each element is interpreted first as an expression, then as a category, and finally as a file or directory name.
 The special argument all makes every script in Nmap's script database eligible to run.
 The all argument should be used with caution as NSE may contain dangerous scripts including exploits, brute force authentication crackers, and denial of service attacks.

 File and directory names may be relative or absolute.
 Absolute names are used directly.
-Relative paths are looked for in the following places until found:
+Relative paths are searched for in the scripts subdirectory of each of the following places until found:

 --datadir